josh65536/continuousEngine/README.md

 ## Installation

-You will need Python 3.7 or later (for async) and pygame 2.0.0 or later.
+You will need Python 3.7 or later (for async) and pygame 2.0.1 or later.
 Everything has been tested in Python 3.8.7 and pygame 2.0.1.
 The instructions below may not work if your system is different enough from mine (Ubuntu 18.04).

+If you want to play `skygl`, you need PyOpenGL 3.1.5 or later and your computer needs to support OpenGL 3.3 or later.

 ### Python